 N-linked oligosaccharides fall into three types (high-mannose type, hybrid type, and complex type).
 (Ex.
-1001, 2:39-3:4.)
+1001, 2:59-3:2.)
 The vast majority of antibodies produced in mammalian cells have complex type sugar chains that are attached to the Fc region and the majority of the complex type sugar chains carry a fucose residue.
 (See Ex.
 2005, 572.)
-The inventors of the '446 Patent discovered that an antibody's ADCC can be greatly enhanced by preventing the addition of fucose in complex type N-linked oligosaccharides.
+The inventors of the '292 Patent discovered that an antibody's ADCC can be greatly enhanced by preventing the addition of fucose in complex type N-linked oligosaccharides.
 (See, e.g., Ex.
 1001, Examples 7, 8, 13.)
-The inventors then set out to genetically engineer mammalian host cells that produce more effective antibodies by deleting or adding a mutation to the α 1,6-fucosyltransferase encoding gene (FUT8) to decrease or eliminate α 1,6- fucosyltransferase activity.
+The inventors then set out to genetically engineer mammalian host cells that produce more effective antibodies by knocking out the a1,6-fucosyltransferase encoding gene (FUT8).
 (See Ex.
 1001, cols.
 5-13.)
-The end result would be the production of antibodies that either lack or have a decreased fucose content on the complex type sugar chain structures attached to the Fc region.
+The end result would be the production of antibodies with complex sugar chains that do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains.
 (See, e.g., col. 8.)
-At the time of the invention, no one had engineered a mammalian host cell lacking a functional FUT8 gene.
+At the time of the invention, no one had knocked out the FUT8 gene to engineer a "fucosyltransferase knock-out host cell" that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains," i.e., an $\alpha 1,6$ -fucosyltransferase knock-out host cell.

-D. The Claims of the '446 Patent
+D. The Claims of the '292 Patent

-The '446 Patent describes, among other things, genetically-altered mammalian host cells that lack a functional FUT8 gene encoding α 1,6-fucosyltransferase, the enzyme responsible for the transfer of fucose to a specific position within complex type sugar chains attached to antibodies.
-The '446 Patent has six claims and its sole independent claim reads as follows:
+The '292 Patent describes, among other things, genetically-altered mammalian host cells that lack a functional FUT8 gene encoding α1,6-fucosyltransferase, the enzyme responsible for the transfer of fucose to the 6 position of N-acetylglucosamine in the reducing end of complex type sugar chains attached to antibodies.
+The '292 Patent has twelve claims and two independent claims (claims 1 and 7) read as follows: